mfussenegger/nvim-dap-python/README.md

    - Use `:lua require('dap-python').test_method()` to debug the closest method above the cursor.

    Supported test frameworks are `unittest`, `pytest` and `django`.
-By default it tries to detect the runner by probing for `pytest.ini` and `manage.py`, if neither are present it defaults to `unittest`.
+By default it tries to detect the runner by probing for presence of `pytest.ini` or `manage.py`, or for a `tool.pytest` directive inside `pyproject.toml`, if none are present it defaults to `unittest`.

    To configure a different runner, change the `test_runner` variable.
 For example, to configure `pytest` set the test runner like this in your